victormking/UFC-Analysis---Deep-Dive-into-EDA/README.md

-# UFC Fights - Analysis of Summer 2024 and its Historical Data
+# UFC Analysis - Summer 2024 Events and its Historical Data
 Analysis of UFC fights from fighters from fights from Summer 2024.

 During the weeks of July 27, 2024 through September 14, 2024 there was a total of 7 UFC events (Fight Night of PPV) and I took the historical data from the fighters during these fights.
 This was 128 Unique fighters.